- You are Here:

 What if I live in an area with an HOA/Association?

-- You will need to speak with the association and get a letter to authorization to get a burn permit for your property.
+- A permit cannot be issued without authorization.
+You will need to speak with the association and get a letter to of authorization to get a burn permit for your property.

 When does burn season open/close?

 - Burn Season is weather dependent, when our Valley reaches 90 degrees consistently PVFR will enforce the Burn Moratorium, when we are less than 90 degrees PVFR will open burn season.
-Historically burn season is from May- late October.
+Historically burn season is open from late October to mid-May.

 What hours am I allowed to burn?